 1. Personal Information that we collect about you and how we use it

-We collect information about you when you ask to be included on the PSR register over the phone or fill in the form to register for the PSR.
+We collect information about you when you ask to be included (or ask for someone else to be included) on the PSR register over the phone, fill in a form or register for an account online.
 Where we include you on the PSR register, we will collect Personal Information that we need to know in order to communicate with you and ensure that your needs are met in the event of a power cut.
 The Personal Information we will collect includes your name, address and contact details and your reasons for being included in the Priority Services Register (including information about your health or medical conditions).
+Where you are completing the form on behalf of someone else (e.g. a relative or friend), as well as information about the customer you are registering, we will also collect your name, email address and your relationship with the customer.

 If there is a power cut we may contact you (for example by text message or telephone) to ensure that you are aware of the outage, and so that you can contact us if you need further assistance.